MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/iommu-based-gpu-isolation.md

 ---
 title: IOMMU-based GPU Isolation
-description: IOMMU-based GPU isolation allows Dxgkrnl to restrict access to system memory from the GPU by making use of IOMMU hardware. ms.date: 08/31/2023
+description: IOMMU-based GPU isolation allows Dxgkrnl to restrict access to system memory from the GPU by making use of IOMMU hardware.
+keywords:
+- IOMMU , WDDM
+- GPU isolation, WDDM
+ms.date: 09/24/2024
 ---

 # IOMMU-based GPU isolation

-This page describes the IOMMU-based GPU isolation feature for IOMMU-capable devices, introduced in Windows 10 version 1803 (WDDM 2.4).
+IOMMU-based GPU isolation is a technique used to enhance system security and stability by managing how GPUs access system memory.
+This article describes WDDM's IOMMU-based GPU isolation feature for IOMMU-capable devices, and how developers can implement it in their graphics drivers.

+This feature is available starting in Windows 10 version 1803 (WDDM 2.4).
 See [IOMMU DMA remapping](iommu-dma-remapping.md) for more recent IOMMU updates.

 ## Overview

 IOMMU-based GPU isolation allows *Dxgkrnl* to restrict access to system memory from the GPU by making use of IOMMU hardware.
 The OS can provide logical addresses instead of physical addresses.
 These logical addresses can be used to restrict the device’s access to system memory to only the memory it should be able to access.
 It does so by ensuring that the IOMMU translates memory accesses over PCIe to valid and accessible physical pages.

 If the logical address accessed by the device isn't valid, the device can't get access to the physical memory.
-This restriction prevents a range of exploits that allow an attacker to gain access to physical memory via a compromised hardware device and to read the contents of system memory that aren't needed for the device’s operation.
+This restriction prevents a range of exploits that allow an attacker to gain access to physical memory via a compromised hardware device.
+Without it, attackers could read the contents of system memory that aren't needed for the device’s operation.

-Starting in Windows 10 version 1803, by default this feature is only enabled for PCs where Windows Defender Application Guard is enabled for Microsoft Edge (that is, container virtualization).
+By default, this feature is only enabled for PCs where Windows Defender Application Guard is enabled for Microsoft Edge (that is, container virtualization).

 For development purposes, the actual IOMMU remapping functionality is enabled or disabled through the following registry key: